 SHAREHOLDER ALERT: Pomerantz Law Firm Reminds Shareholders with Losses on their investment in Clover Health Investments, Corp. f/k/a Social Capital Hedosophia Holdings Corp.
 III of Class Action Lawsuit and Upcoming Deadline - CLOV; CLOVW; IPOC.U; IPOC; IPOC WS

-NEW YORK, April 4, 2021 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Clover Health Investments, Corp. f/k/a Social Capital Hedosophia Holdings Corp.
-III ("SCH", "Clover", or the "Company") (NASDAQ: CLOV; CLOVW) (NYSE: IPOC.U; IPOC; IPOC WS), and certain of its officers and directors.
+NEW YORK, April 6, 2021 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Clover Health Investments, Corp. f/k/a Social Capital Hedosophia Holdings Corp.
+III ("SCH", "Clover", or the "Company") (NASDAQ: CLOV) (NASDAQ: CLOVW) (NYSE: IPOC.U) (NASDAQ: IPOC) (NASDQ: IPOC WS), and certain of its officers and directors.
 The class action, filed in the United States District Court for the Middle District of Tennessee, and docketed under 21-cv-00138, is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired Clover securities between October 6, 2020 and February 3, 2021, both dates inclusive (the "Class Period"), seeking to recover damages caused by Defendants' violations of the federal securities laws and to pursue remedies under Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 (the "Exchange Act") and Rule 10b-5 promulgated thereunder, against the Company and certain of its top officials.

 If you are a shareholder who purchased Clover securities during the Class Period, you have until April 6, 2021 to ask the Court to appoint you as Lead Plaintiff for the class.
 A copy of the Complaint can be obtained at www.pomerantzlaw.com.
 To discuss this action, contact Robert S. Willoughby at [email protected] or 888.476.6529 (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.